Creating a Dashboard in Tableau

 Learn more about Tableau in this Tableau training in New York to get ahead in your career!

-Advanced Dashboard Elements:
+Advanced Dashboard Elements in Tableau:

 These additional elements permit text and images to be placed on the tableau interactive dashboard, as well as additional items to support web pages within tableau dashboards, blank objects for spacing, and containers to help further refine the way a dashboard is organized.
 In addition, the Layout and Size sections provide various ways of interacting with and customizing your tableau sample dashboards.